 In the diamond industry, there are two types of black diamonds.
 The first is called a natural fancy black diamond and the second is just referred to as a black diamond.
 Although they are both real diamonds, natural fancy black diamonds are found in the rough with their black coloring.
 The alternate black diamonds are treated with irradiation or heat in order for the diamond to appear darker in color.
 The value of natural fancy black diamonds far outpaces its engineered black diamond counterpart.

 Typically, colored diamonds get their dye from chemical impurities such as boron, nitrogen, or hydrogen.
 Black diamonds get their color from dark inclusions like graphite, and the smokiness from structures within the diamond that affects the reflection of light.
-Here are a few of the most famous black diamonds ever to be unearthed.
+Here are a few of the most famous black gems ever to be unearthed.

 The Spirit of Grisogono

 Image Source Most Expensive

 The Spirit of de Grisogono weighs a hefty 312.24 carats, making it one of the largest diamonds in the world and the second largest black stone ever found.
 This gem is part of a famous black diamond collection by the illustrious Swiss jeweler Fawaz Gruosi.
 Gruosi is the owner of the luxury jeweler company, de Grisogono, who cut the 587-carat rough diamond to the shape it is today.
 Found in the mines of Central Africa, The Spirit of de Grisogono found its way to Switzerland where Gruosi carefully shaped the diamond using a historical Moghul cutting technique.
 This method has been utilized throughout history since being used on famous diamonds that originated in India during the Moghul period.
 Today, this stone sits on a 36.69-carat ring with over 700 studded diamonds.